ICD-11 code : 6A22;

 unusual beliefs, and discomfort with— and often reduced capacity for— interpersonal

 relationships.
-Symptoms may include constricted or inappropriate affect and anhedonia
+Symptoms may include constricted or inappropriate affect and anhedonia.

-not of sufficient intensity or duration to meet the diagnostic requirements of schizophrenia,
+in any modality, may occur, but are not of sufficient intensity or duration to meet

-schizoaffective disorder, or delusional disorder.
-The symptoms cause distress or impairment
+disorder.
+The symptoms cause distress or impairment in personal, family, social, educational,

-in personal, family, social, educational, occupational or other important areas of
+occupational or other important areas of functioning.;

 ICD-11 inclusion : prodromal schizophrenia; Schizotypal personality disorder; pseudopsychopathic schizophrenia; latent schizophrenia; pseudoneurotic schizophrenia; borderline schizophrenia; prepsychotic schizophrenia; latent schizophrenia, unspecified state;